DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   If this parameter is not specified then ef100 device will operate as network device.

+- ``switch_mode`` [legacy|switchdev] (see below for default)

+  In legacy mode, NIC firmware provides Ethernet virtual bridging (EVB) API to configure switching inside NIC to deliver traffic to physical (PF) and virtual (VF) PCI functions.
+PF driver is responsible to build the infrastructure for VFs, and traffic goes to/from VF by default in accordance with MAC address assigned, permissions and filters installed by VF drivers.
+  In switchdev mode VF traffic goes via port representor (if any) on PF, and software virtual switch (for example, Open vSwitch) makes the decision.
+  Software virtual switch may install MAE rules to pass established traffic flows via hardware and offload software datapath as the result.
+  Default is legacy.

 - ``rx_datapath`` [auto|efx|ef10|ef10_essb] (default **auto**)

   Choose receive datapath implementation.